No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 Check out this assortment of flavors here

-Best Japanese snack stick: Pocky
+Best Japanese stick snack: Pocky

 Pocky is a biscuit bar in which two-thirds of the bar is coated with solid chocolate cream.
 The biscuit part of the bar is very crunchy, and it has a plain flavor.

-Some of the unique flavors, which are only found in Japan, include:
+Some of the unique flavors (which are only found in Japan) include:

-- the rainbow pocky (which has seven flavors)
+- Rainbow pocky (which has seven flavors)

-- pumpkin apple (a limited edition for Halloween)
+- Pumpkin apple (a limited edition for Halloween)

-- giant cantaloupe (found only in Hokkaido)
+- Giant cantaloupe (found only in Hokkaido)

 Check out this assortment of flavors here on Amazon